NataliaVelasquez18/Employee-database/README.md

 # Employee Database with SQL

-Building a PostgreSQL database and extracting data for analysis.
+Building a PostgreSQL database from scratch and extracting data for analysis.
+Data Modeling, Data Engineering,

 ---